 It got me thinking though, what is a Goddess?

-In my mind I picture it as someone who is strong, feminine and can face darkness and still bring light to the situation.
-I see her as something mythical with golden glowing skin and a prowess in being comfortable in her own skin.
+In my mind, I picture it as someone who is strong, feminine and can face darkness and still bring light to the situation.
+I see her as something mythical with golden glowing skin and prowess of being comfortable in her own skin.

-But in reality I have most certainly met women who were goddess.
+But in reality, I have most certainly met women who were goddesses.
 Not in the mythical sense but in the inspiring sense.
-The way the hold themselves and present them selves to the world.
-They are unique and stunning in an awe kind of way.
+The way they hold themselves and present themselves to the world.
+They are stunning in a unique kind of way.
 They leave you feeling in awe of them.

 They are ultimately a little unnerving to be around because they hold themselves in a way that is unrivalled, yet you admire them and feel humbled in their presence.